argoproj-labs/hera/docs/user-guides/script-annotations.md

 should return a single value or tuple.
 An example can be seen [here](../examples/workflows/scripts/script_annotations_outputs.md).

-For a simple hello world output artifact example we currently have:
+For a simple hello world output artifact example using an inline script we have:

 ```python
 @script(outputs=Artifact(name="hello-artifact", path="/tmp/hello_world.txt"))